-What Are The Common Types Of Drug Offenses That Your Firm Handles?
+What Types Of Drug Offenses Does Your Firm Handle?

-The most common type of drug offense that our firm handles is simple possession of marijuana, which is a misdemeanor in Mississippi.
-This charge carries fairly mild penalties, including a fine of up to $500, a sentence of up to six months in jail, and an automatic six-month suspension of one’s driver’s license.
+The most common type of drug offense our firm handles is simple possession of marijuana, which is a misdemeanor in Mississippi.
+This charge carries fairly mild penalties, including a fine of up to $250, and an automatic six-month suspension of one’s driver’s license.
+Subsequent offenses mean increased penalties including jail time.
 Another common drug offense that carries similar penalties is possession of drug paraphernalia, which is also a misdemeanor.
 The reason this charge is so common in Mississippi is because almost anything can be considered paraphernalia, including cellophane wrappings, small zip lock bags, kitchen scales, and rolling paper.

 What Is An Unlawful Controlled Substance?

 In Mississippi, there are Schedule I, Schedule II, Schedule III, Schedule IV, and Schedule V substances.
 Any substance or derivative thereof listed in those pages constitutes a controlled substance.
 For example, Xanax is a controlled substance, therefore a prescription is required in order to obtain it legally.
 If someone were found to be in possession of a controlled substance without having a prescription for it, then they would be charged with possession of a controlled substance.

 What Is Considered Possession, Sale, Distribution, And Intent To Distribute Unlawful Drugs?